aws-samples/amazon-api-gateway-url-shortener/README.md

     **Be sure and store you new token in a place that you can find it.**

 ### Deploying

+***Note: This stack inclused an Amazon CloudFront distrobution which can take around 30 minutes to create.
+Don't be alarmed if the deploy seems to hang for a long time.***
 In the terminal, use the SAM CLI guided deployment the first time you deploy
 ```bash
 sam deploy -g
 ```

 #### Choose options
-You can choose the default for all options except *GithubRepository* and *OauthToken*.
-If you do not want caching or access logging, set them to `false`
+You can choose the default for all options except *GithubRepository* and **

 ```bash
 ## The name of the CloudFormation stack